alexzanotti/milestone_project_3/README.md

 ## Recruiter Page Responsiveness
 - The width of each job listing increases as the screen size decreases

-## Contact Page
+## Recruiter List Page
-- The contact page contains a form that the user is able to complete.
-It asked for their Name, Email, Query Type and Message.
-- At the bottom of the contact form, there is a send button, which sends the email to the administrators and redirects the user to the contact sent page
+- a listing form is presented, which allows the recruiter to enter data for the job listing

+## Recruiter List Responsiveness
+- The width of the listing Details form increases as the screen size decreases

-## Contact Sent Page
+## Recruiter Listed Page
 - A confirmation message is displayed to the user
 - a return to homepage button is presented, redirecting the user to the home page
-- a applicants page button is presented, redirecting the user to the applicants page
 - a recruitment page button is presented, redirecting the user to the recruiter page

-## Contact Sent Responsiveness
-- The buttons are block displayed for small screens

-## Applicant Applied Page
-- A confirmation message is displayed to the user
-- a return to homepage button is presented, redirecting the user to the home page
-- a applicants page button is presented, redirecting the user to the applicants page
 - a contact page button is presented, redirecting the user to the contact page

-## Applicant Applied Responsiveness
+## Recruiter Listed Responsiveness
 - The buttons are block displayed for small screens

-## Applicant Apply Page
+## Recruiter Edit Page
-- An anchor element is present, for the job listing
-- the anchor element contains the Job Title heading
-- when clicking on a anchor element, a collapsible section appears, containing full data about the job listing
+- a return to recruiter page button is presented, which takes the recruiter to the recruiter page
-- there is a your details form, which collects data from the applicant
+- a form is presented, which is pre-populated with the listing details
-- there is an apply button, which submits the data and redirects the user to the applicant applied page
+- an edit listing button is at the bottom of the form, which will update an data and return the user to the Recruiter page

-## Applicant Apply Responsiveness
+## Recruiter Edit Responsiveness
-- the job title anchor element increases in width as the screen size decreases
-- the Your Details form increases in width as the screen size decreases
+- The width of the listing Details form increases as the screen size decreases

 ## Recruiter Applicant Page
 - a return to recruiter button is presented, which takes the recruiter to the recruiter page